Examining International Parental Child Abduction Cases

 Seek Legal and International Support

-Parental Child Abduction Defense Case 1
+Case Study 1: Parental Child Abduction Defense

-Parental Child Abduction Case 2
+Case Study 2: Parental Child Abduction Resolution

 This case was heard in the United States District Court for the Middle District of Florida.
 Our client, the Petitioner, sought the return of their child.
 This occurred under the Hague Convention on the Civil Aspects of International Child Abduction.